Content Format Support

 Public content in your portal can be viewed by anyone and does not require for a user to have an account in your portal.
 The content is accessible to logged out users at your portals unique link (URL).
 Any interactions with public content are tracked ...

-In Veracity Launch, administrators can manually enroll learners into content, or mark content for self enrollment.
+Overview In Veracity Launch, administrators can manually enroll learners into content, or mark content for self enrollment.
 A learner may only view the learning content if they have an active enrollment.
-In order to enroll learners into a content package, use ...
+You can configure enrollments using any of the ...